humberto-ortiz/megaprobe-lab/content/roberto-carlos.md

 ## Short Biography

 My name is Roberto C. López Rivera, I was born and raised in San Juan Puerto Rico.
-I'm a computer science undergraduate student, I've began doing research with Humberto.
-This will be edited later on when I have cool things to say about myself.
+I'm a computer science undergraduate student, I began doing research with Humberto in January 25, 2019.
+This summer of 2019 I went to an internship in Pittsburgh as part of the iBRIC research program where I worked with Dr. Sofia triantafillou, PhD.
+Because I still didn't have much experience doing research she assigned me a proyect where I trained a logistic regression model to predict wheather or not a patient had diabetes by using his Bulk RNA-sequence.
+I'll leave the abstract of the project here below for you to read if you are interested.
+This semester I hope to learn more and finally be able to work in a real proyect along side Humberto and my other lab partners.

 ## Additional Need-To-Know Information